-“Six bottles should be enough, baby.”
-Randy replied not looking up from his laptop.
+“Six bottles should be enough.”
+Daddy replied not looking up from his laptop.

-“Well how much are you planning on drinking tonight and tomorrow?”
+“Well how much are you planning on drinkin’ tonight and tomorrow before the parties?”

-“Are you even listening to me?” she asked leaning down about the screen.
-Her caramel hair fell across the laptop causing her husband to earn her attention.
+“Are you even listenin’ to me?” she asked leaning down in front of his screen.
+Her light locks fell across the laptop causing her husband to focus his attention on her.

-“Dearest, I am sorry, but I’m trying to wrap up some business before we leave.
-If you don’t think six bottles will be enough for the house we can certainly buy more down in Tybee.”
+“Caro, I am sorry, but I’m trying to wrap up some business before we leave.
+If you don’t think six bottles will be enough for the house we can certainly buy more down at St. Simons.”

 “Can you please run down to the wine cellar for me?”

-Randy looked at his wife, who was now casting a stormy look.
-All Mama had to do was raise one eyebrow to her husband, who then sighed, and grew a stern expression at first but then immediately softened his face.
+Daddy looked at his wife, who was now casting a stormy look.
+All Mama had to do was raise that one eyebrow of hers at her husband, who then sighed, and grew a stern expression at first but then immediately softened his face.

-“Thank you.” she replied before turning back to the dishes.
+“Thank you.” she replied walking away.
 “Grace, were your sisters ready when you were upstairs?”

 “Macy still had her hair in rollers.
 Kate was reading.”

-“Lord those girls…” Mama sighed moving to the intercomm.
+“Lord those girls.”
+Mama huffed moving to the intercom.
 “Georgia Katherine!
 Macy Bissett!
 Both of y’all!
 Let’s go!”
-She turned away to the breakfast bar to take Grace’s half-eaten plate of eggs.
+She turned away to take my half-full cup of coffee.

 “Hey!
 I wasn’t finished.”

-“Now, Angel Baby.
-Your mama is just worried with all the wedding business.
+“Now, Angel Baby, your mama is just worried with all the wedding business.
 You know she and Macy have got a lot to do before Saturday.
-I think she’s just ready to get down to Tybee to make sure the house is all set.
+I think she’s just ready to get down to the beach to make sure the house is all set.
 It’ll be better once we’re all there.”

 “Indeed.
 But you know I never pay much attention to Macy’s tantrums since she grew out of diapers.
-We just gotta keep her cool.
+We just have to keep them both cool.
 Everything will settle down once we can get on the road.
 Do you need help with your bags?”

 “No, I got them.”

-“Good girl,” he patted her head softly.
-“Go on and brush your teeth.
+“Good girl,” he patted my head softly.
+“Go on and brush your teeth.”

-Through the back bay windows of the kitchen, Grace could see the family cars lined up out in the driveway.
-Daddy’s toys – his White Diamond Cadillac Escalade, a big Ford F-250, a Harley, Canam, and a pair of jet skis) occupied the four-car garage therefore the entire family was resigned to park their own cars out front.
-All of the Cunningham girls had their own rides.
-Grace’s red Jeep with its Georgia “G” emblazoned on the back windshield flanked Kate’s old Jetta.
-Macy drove Mama’s Land Rover (covered with Magnolia Academy Honor Roll stickers) as Daddy had sold her Mustang when she moved to New York a few years ago and had returned to the South after she and Campbell got engaged.
+Through the other side of the kitchen windows, I could see the family cars lined up out in the driveway.
+Daddy’s toys – his White Diamond Cadillac Escalade, a big Ford F-250, a Harley, Canam, and a pair of jet skis – occupied the four-car garage therefore the entire family was resigned to park their own cars out front.
+All of us Cunningham girls had our own rides.
+My red Jeep, with its Georgia “G” emblazoned on the back windshield flanked Kate’s old Jetta.
+Macy drove Mama’s Land Rover (covered with Magnolia Academy Honor Roll stickers) as Daddy had sold her Mustang when she moved to New York a few years ago.
+Macy had only returned to the South after she and Campbell got engaged.
 Mama didn’t mind, because this afforded her the opportunity to purchase the BMW convertible she’d had her eye on for years.

 “Daddy are you sure Kate and I shouldn’t drive our own car?”